pekka1234/StockProfit/README.md

 # StockProfit
-Stock trading game (in development)
+Offline stock trading game played in the browser (in development)

 Picture of a newly started game: